 The rate in the dollar is reviewed annually to ensure it only raises the budgeted amount required.
 Valuations do not determine the rates income of Council and as a result, Council does not gain windfalls from valuation increases.

-The NRM levy is collected by Council on behalf of the State Government.
+The Regional Landscape levy is collected by Council on behalf of the State Government.

 For general information about Council rates visit the Local Government Association Website.

 For specific information about Adelaide Hills Council Rates please refer to the latest Annual Business Plan & Budget and Annual Report on our Council Documents pages.